-Tuffon Hall is a modern, boutique vineyard in the heart of East Anglia that produce elegant, award-winning wines of the highest standard.
+Tuffon Hall is a modern, boutique vineyard in the heart of Essex that produce elegant, award-winning wines of the highest standard.

 Although they have only been producing wine since 2014, the Crowther family have been working the land at Castle Hedingham in Halstead, Essex, for four and a half generations.